createcandle/Webthings-mysensors-adapter/README.md

 # Status
-This is beta code.
 It currently supports most sensor inputs, as well as most actuators.

 Missing or just partially implemented are:
-- Thermostat/HVAC devices.
-The Gateway does not support them yet.
 - IR sender/receiver